kas-gui/kas/ROADMAP.md

 This release focusses on one of the remaining hard problems: data sharing.
 A new framework for "view widgets" is introduced, allowing (interactive) views over shared data.

+View widgets enable synchronised access to shared data from multiple locations.
+Additionally, by avoiding dedicated widgets for each data item in a set, views are scalable to large data sets.

 Also included are several improvements to sizing, widget construction and event handling, as well as a new type-conversion library.